Cultural Affairs Office

 Poet Laureate Press Release Third Photo

-The selection committee will interview finalists in March, and Mayor Turner will select the winner.
+The selection committee will interview finalists in March, and The Mayor will select the winner.
 The City will announce Houston's next poet laureate in Apil to celebrate National Poetry Month.

 The deadline to apply is midnight on February 25, 2021.
 Submissions are welcome from poets, authors, writers, and spoken word artists.